kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// This field is required.
 	// +required
 	InterceptorClass string `json:"interceptorClass" protobuf:"bytes,1,opt,name=interceptorClass"`

-	// Priority for this InterceptorClass.
-Higher priorities are selected first by the eviction
-	// request controller.
-If there are interceptors with the same priority, the interceptor whose
-	// class comes first in the alphabetical higher domain order, will be picked.
-This
-	// means that the top domain labels are compared alphabetically first, followed by the lower
-	// domain labels.
-	//
-	// The interceptor that is the managing controller should set the value of
-	// this field to 10000 to allow both for preemption or fallback registration by other
-	// interceptors.
-Priority 10000 cannot be duplicated.
-	//
-	// Priorities 9900-10099 are reserved for interceptors with a class that has the same parent
-	// domain as the controller interceptor.
-This interval cannot be used until the controller
-	// interceptor is set.
-	//
-	// The minimum value is 0 and the maximum value is 100000.
-	// The intervals 0-999, 5000-5999, 20000-20999 and 99000-100000 are reserved for classes with
-	// *.k8s.io suffix.
-	// This field is required.
-	// +required
-	Priority int32 `json:"priority" protobuf:"varint,2,opt,name=priority"`

-	// Role of the interceptor.
-The "controller" value is reserved for the managing controller of
-	// the target (e.g. a pod).
-The role can send additional signal to other interceptors if they
-	// should preempt this interceptor or not.
-	// The priority must be set to 10000 when a "controller" value is specified.
-	// +optional
-	Role *string `json:"role,omitempty" protobuf:"bytes,3,opt,name=role"`
 }

 // EvictionRequestStatus represents the last observed status of the eviction request.